aaron68lee/Semantle/README.md

 Orthogonality <br>

-* Given a word, a list of orthogonal word vectors contained in the plane normal to the given word is found according to the principle: $C * V = 0$, where C is the coefficient matrix for the hyperplane in standard form, multiplied with the components of V via dot product.
+* Given a word, a list of orthogonal word vectors contained in the plane normal to the given word is found according to the principle: $C * V = 0$, where $C$ is the coefficient matrix for the hyperplane in standard form, multiplied with the components of $V$ via dot product.